Back to Back Issues Page

 The Audacity of Hope: Thoughts on Reclaiming the American Dream With his second book The Audacity of Hope, Obama engages themes raised in his keynote speech at the 2004 Democratic National Convention, shares personal views on faith and values and offers a vision of the future that involves repairing a "political process that is broken" and restoring a government that has fallen out of touch with the people. - Daphne Durham - review on Amazon

-Would you like to create your own website?
+Would you like to create your own income generating website?

 Site Build It!